Starfish: As collectables

 Starfish are in some cases taken from their habitat and sold to tourists as souvenirs, ornaments, curios or for display in aquariums.
-In particular, Oreaster reticulatus, with its easily accessed habitat and conspicuous coloration, is widely collected in the Caribbean.
-In the early to mid 20th century, this species was common along the coasts of the West Indies, but collection and trade have severely reduced its numbers.
+In particular, Oreaster reticulatus, with its easily accessed habitat and bright coloration, is widely collected in the Caribbean.
+In the early to mid 20th century, this species was numerous along the West Indian coasts, but collection and trade have severely diminished its numbers.
 In the State of Florida, O. reticulatus is listed as endangered and its collection is illegal.
-Nevertheless, it is still sold throughout its range and beyond.
+Nevertheless, it is still sold both in and outside its range.
 A similar phenomenon exists in the Indo-Pacific for species such as Protoreaster nodosus.

-In industry and military history

-With its multiple arms, the starfish provides a popular metaphor for computer networks, companies and software tools.
-It is also the name of a seabed imaging system and company.

-Starfish has repeatedly been chosen as a name in military history.
-Three ships of the Royal Navy have borne the name HMS Starfish: an A-class destroyer launched in 1894; an R-class destroyer launched in 1916; and an S-class submarine launched in 1933 and lost in 1940.
-In the World War II, Starfish sites were large-scale night-time decoys created during The Blitz to simulate burning British cities.
-Starfish Prime was a high-altitude nuclear test conducted by the United States on 9 July 1962.